Accountants for contractors

 - Corporation tax

-These tax rates vary between 0% to 30% and is payable nine months after your year end.
+These tax rates vary between 0% to 30% and are payable nine months after your year-end.

 - Employer’s National Insurance contributions

 This is a company related cost that is calculated as 13.8% of your gross salary and is paid monthly.

 You may have to pay this monthly tax, amounting to 12% of your salary up to £817 per week, and 1% thereafter.